 Health checks

-The Neonatal Screening Test or Guthrie, is carried out on all babies born in Australia to detect metabolic disorders after birth.
+The Neonatal Screening Test or Guthrie, is carried out on all babies born in Australia, to detect metabolic disorders after birth.
 This is a heel-prick blood test.

 The Newborn Hearing Screening Test, is carried out by our Midwives before you leave hospital.
 The test is generally performed in your room, or in a quiet location.
 You are welcome to stay with your baby throughout the screen.
-With your consent, your baby will be vaccinated against Hepatitis B as part of the national immunisation program.

 Blue Book